 This easy and quick flaxseed pudding is so delicious and amazingly healthy.
-Shockingly packed with omega-3, fiber and plant-based protein, it is perfect served with layers of fruit or to garnish oatmeals and smoothie bowls.
+Shockingly packed with omega-3 fats, fiber and plant-based protein, it is perfect served with layers of fruit or to garnish oatmeals and smoothie bowls.
 Makes for a tasty breakfast, snack or dessert.

 Looking for a change from chia seed pudding?
 Try flaxseed pudding!

-You might be making flaxseed gel to use in vegan baking (replaces the eggs), but holy moly, try serving it as a sweet pudding and you will be up for a delicious discovery.
+You might be making flaxseed gel to use in vegan baking (replaces the eggs), but try serving it as a sweet pudding and you will be up for a delicious discovery.

-Ridiculously quick and easy to make, only requires 4 simple ingredients, great for meal-prep, fun unique texture, super tasty, highly customizable... such an amazingly simple and delicious dessert recipe.
+This flaxseed pudding recipe is ridiculously quick and easy to make, only requires 4 simple ingredients, great for meal prep, fun unique texture, super tasty, highly customizable... such an amazingly simple and delicious dessert recipe or healthy breakfast.

 But there is more: flaxseed pudding is SO healthy!
 These tiny seeds provide a heaping dose of healthy fats, lots of fiber and even some plant-based protein.
 Also very rich in lignans, a well-known compound with some anti-cancer properties.